 A garden can also encourage a person to eat more fresh vegetables and less meat, which is a big drain on many resources for our planet.
 Not only that, but eating fruits and vegetables from a garden can help a variety of conditions such as rosacea, and can lower a person’s risk of diabetes and heart disease.
 A garden can also provide pollination opportunities for the lowering bee population.
 Clearly, there are plenty of benefits involved with prioritizing a garden over a lawn that are beneficial to the health of the planet and you.

 Installing Solar Panels

 Solar energy is a great alternative energy source that doesn’t cause the amount of environmental damage that traditional energy sources do.
 Solar panels are not a luxury meant for solar plants or big homes, either.
-Many home improvement upgrades meant to be more sustainable focus on using less power, but residential solar panels take energy-saving sustainability to the next level.
+Many home improvement upgrades are meant to be a more sustainable focus on using less power, but residential solar panels take energy-saving sustainability to the next level.
 Solar panels attached to a home’s roof can supply energy to the entire home for lighting, heating, air conditioning, and overall power use.

 Because this home improvement project benefits the planet so much, there are tax breaks available for making this change.
 Panels also save money on utilities and can increase the overall value of a home.

 Water is another one of the planet’s resources that is not infinite.
 Despite the planet being covered in water, less than one percent of it is safe to drink.
 That one percent is plagued by overuse and pollution.
 Using water liberally not only drains the earth’s limited supply, but also uses power.
 For this reason, beginning to collect rainwater can be a great home improvement choice to aid in both energy and water conservation in the home.
 Some rainwater harvesting setups are more involved than others, but either way, this practice can help lower your water use significantly.